 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 An ice cube tray is a simple and essential kitchen tool, but not all ice cube trays function the same way or are equally convenient to use.

 Ice cube trays may be made of plastic, metal, or silicone.
 Each material has a distinct feel and a different method of cube removal.
 Cube shapes may be round, square, shallow, or deep.
 Some trays have an anti-spill design so you can easily transfer the tray from your sink to your freezer.
 Some even have lids so you can stack and freeze several trays at once.

 An ice cube tray may be a small purchase, but it’s a kitchen tool you can use on a daily basis.
-We will break down the different types of ice cube trays and their features so you can choose the right tray for your kitchen.

 Three common ice cube tray materials are plastic, silicone, and metal.
 The materials are most easily distinguished by their different cube removal techniques, but they also have different durabilities.

 Plastic trays are popular for their lower price and ease of use.
 Because plastic is easy to mold into a variety of shapes, there are many cube shapes and sizes available.

 Many plastic trays have overflow notches that allow you to tilt the tray as you fill it to evenly distribute water.
 Ice cube removal calls for twisting or bending the tray and possibly lifting the cubes with your fingernail.
 This can be challenging, particularly if you have short nails.